 In fall of 2017, HubSpot announced that they would soon launch a free tool, giving HubSpot users the tools they need for multi-channel, one-to-one communication at scale.

 Given that more and more users are moving across different channels and mediums, it's predicted that by 2020, 30% of our interactions with technology will be through "conversations" with smart machines.
+Conversations was developed to enable communication using the method preferred by an increasing number of prospects, customers, and supporters.

 Using the tools in Conversations, you can: